pyrustic/shared/README.md

 ```

 ## Delete a dossier
-Right-click on the folder with your mouse, then send it safely to the trash ;)
+Right-click on the folder with your mouse, then send it safely to the trash... ;)

 # Installation